 Joe currently teaches at the Canadian International School in Singapore and is an Apple Distinguished Educator (Class of 2015)

-Hello my name is Braedon Sharp and I am a Canadian living in Singapore working at Chatsworth International School.
-This is going to be my third year with the Traveling Teddy Bear project.
-It has been a joy and privilege to be a part of this and I love seeing the excitement in the students eyes when they get to interact with the bears.
+Hello my name is Braedon Sharp and I am a Canadian living in Hong Kong working at the Canadian International School.
+This is going to be my fourth with the Traveling Teddy Bear project.
+It has been a joy and privilege to be a part of this and I love seeing the excitement in the student’s eyes when they get to interact with the bears.
 It is also amazing to witness a Skype date when the students get to see the bears around the world.
 I cannot wait to get things going and see what adventures the bears get up to this year.